Fruita, Colorado: History

-Fruita has had steady population growth for over a century, with descendants of many of the original pioneers still living in the area.
-The first permanent homesteaders in the Fruita area were possibly Mr. and Mrs. Albert Lapham who settled in late 1882.
-They resided in a pre-existing cabin with a dirt floor and a blanket door.
-They were followed by other settlers, nearly all of whom were farmers of one sort or another.
-The present town was established on May 1, 1884, by William E. Pabor, when he formed the Fruita Town and Land Company.
-In 1886, for the cost of $500 a farmer could buy five acres, 200 fruit trees and water.
-Pabor recognized the great promise of the Grand Valley and penned a 300-page volume, Colorado as an Agricultural State, in which he spoke of the fruit-growing potential of this area.
-Having worked with the Horace Greeley Union Colony, he founded the town in a similar way, including the provision that no liquor be sold or manufactured in the town.
-This provision lasted until it was voted out in the late 1970s.

 The original town site was planned for 80 acre with a park in the middle.
 The first water reached the town from the Colorado River in 1907.
 By 1909, the town center was linked with electricity.
 In the 1930s, Fruita participated in several government projects, including the Grand Valley Resettlement Project (later Western Slope Farms).
 Settled in groups of two or three families per area, 34 families were relocated by 1937.
 Later, the Rural Electrification Project brought electricity to around 800 or 900 farms.
 Fruita also had a Civilian Conservation Corps, several Works Progress Administration projects including the town library (now the Chamber of Commerce), a federal loan for the new central school (now the Civic Center) and the construction of the Rim Rock Drive to the top of the Colorado National Monument, elevation 8000 ft.
-Today, the historic activities of Fruita are supported by the efforts of the Fruita Historic Preservation Board and the Lower Valley Heritage Chapter.

 From approximately 1900 to 1930, Fruita was a sundown town.
 Cowboy Charlie Glass was prohibited by law from being buried in the town cemetery, but he was still interred there.

 On April 6, 2010, Fruita became the first city in the world to enact a marijuana tax.